SAFETY IS OUR

 How We Do Things…

 All medication is given to our team during check-in.
-Nurses administer perceptions at meal times and in the evening as necessary.
+Nurses administer prescriptions at meal times and in the evening as necessary.
 Campers are not permitted to keep medication in cabins.

 Early week each core program performs a routine practice drill.
 This ensures everyone knows what the alarm sounds like and where to go in the event of a missing person or emergency situation.